 My very first contact with Thai nationals happened years ago during an internship in the United States.
 For a year we worked side-by-side on a small international team with three Thais and everyone adored them: they were kind, witty and welcoming people.
 However, a tiny issue dogged them like a shadow: most of the time no one could comprehend much of what they were saying!
 Being a linguist with a few languages under my belt, I was nevertheless shocked by my Thai colleagues' spoken English skills.
 Though their written expressions were almost perfect, when they opened their mouths their English magically turned into a cryptic language similar to the one made up by J.R.R.
 Tolkien in his Lord of the Rings trilogy.

 Two problems arise when talking to Thais in English.
 One is the accent dilemma, as most locals apply Thai rules when pronouncing English, and the other is a vast difference in grammar and sentence structure.
 Some of us who've settled in Thailand have learned to break into those insights and have adapted accordingly.
 But I've discovered that in order to avoid comical and frustrating scenarios most English-language native speakers could well benefit from a few language tips.
-As an English-language teacher here for about two years before becoming a writer I quickly identified a few problem areas:
+As an English-language teacher here for about two years before becoming a writer I quickly identified a couple of problem areas.

 Little did I know that one day I would end up living in Thailand and that the language I heard widely spoken even had a name – 'Thaiglish', or 'Tinglish'.